Introduction

 Undecane11159

 This creates a natural classification challenge: can Coulomb matrix eigenvalues distinguish these structural differences?
-If they can’t separate simple alkane isomers, they’re unlikely to work for more complex molecules.
+If they cannot separate simple alkane isomers, they’re unlikely to succeed with more complex molecules.

-1. Generate all constitutional isomers for each alkane
+1. Generate constitutional isomers for each alkane formula

 2. Create multiple 3D conformations for each isomer